tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 * Start the clock.
 Note only the user that stopped the clock, or an administrator, can start the clock again.

 ## Administrator functions
-The clock can be administered from any device.
+The clock can be administered from any supported device.
 To be able to administrer the clock, the user must *register* the clocks password.
 The administrator can change the following settings:
 * Select to show fast clock or real clock.